okendo/okendo-shopify-hydrogen-demo/README.md

 > **Note**
 > This demo store is built on Hydrogen v2, based on Remix.
 If you are using a store built with the now deprecated Hydrogen 1, please see [here](https://github.com/okendo/okendo-shopify-hydrogen-demo/tree/hydrogen-1-archive).

 > Note: there have been multiple versions of Shopify's Hydrogen demo store.
-If you project is based on an old version of it, consult our version history to find out how to add Okendo to it.
+If you project is based on an old version of it, consult the history of this repository.

 # Demo store for the Okendo Hydrogen components